ichiwa/dependency-import-counter/README.md

 react-i18next: 616
 ```

-Multiple directories can be passed.
+You can also specify multiple directories:

 ```bash
 $ dependency-import-counter ./src1 ./src2 ./src3
 ```

-The results will be merged into the output.
+The results will be merged and displayed in the console.

 ## Contribute